Portrait of Sarah Boyd + Portrait of Kimberly Boyd + Portrait of Linda McCord

 Sarah’s husband, Phillip J. Boyd, returned home from work around midnight on April 4, 1987.
 While he was initially concerned that she and Kimberly weren’t yet home, he assumed they were with relatives or Linda.

-He notified the local authorities after waking up at 6:00am and finding they still hadn’t returned.
+Phillip notified the local authorities after waking up at 6:00 AM and finding they still hadn’t returned.

 SEARCH:

-On April 5, 1987, the vehicle in which the three had been travelling was located by Linda’s husband at Wells crossroad, near the intersection of Highways 15 and 176.
-It had been disabled and abandoned, as the freeze plug had blown and the engine had overheated.
+On April 5, 1987, the vehicle in which the three had been travelling was located by Linda’s husband at Wells Crossroad, near the intersection of Highways 15 and 176.
+It had been disabled and abandoned; the freeze plug had blown and the engine had overheated.
 There was no sign of the trio at the scene, and it’s theorized they pulled over to assess the situation when they disappeared.

 On April 27, 1987, the State Law Enforcement Division assisted the Dorchester County Sheriff’s Office in a search of a half-mile radius around where the Lincoln was recovered.
-A plane was brought in to assist.
+An aircraft was brought in to assist.
 Unfortunately, no evidence was located.

 In 1990, Sarah’s credit card was used at a local mall.
 Police stated the signature was barely legible and didn’t match the missing woman’s handwriting.
-The identity of the person who used the credit card has never been established, and it’s currently unknown if they had any involvement in the trio’s disappearances.
+The identity of the person who used it has never been established, and it’s currently unknown if they had any involvement in the trio’s disappearances.

 CASE CONTACT INFORMATION: